morizyun/ruby_design_pattern_sample/README.md

 ## Overview

-Ruby Design Pattern learning sample
+Sample Ruby code for GoF design pattern

 ## Blog article about this source